RohanKonduskar/hello-world-ci-cd/README.md

 # hello-world-ci-cd
-this is demo ci?cd project
+this is demo ci/cd project